 For Michelin, artificial intelligence is a high value-added lever that supports the Group's innovation drive, as well as its customers, employees and partners.
-Seamlessly integrated into the Group's ongoing transformation, Al is being used in production processes and R&D to improve predictive machine maintenance, automate precise, repetitive tasks such as end-of-line visual tire inspection, and enhance data analysis and simulation models.
+Seamlessly integrated into the Group's ongoing transformation, and R&D to improve predictive machine maintenance, automate precise, repetitive tasks such as end-of-line visual tire inspection, and enhance data analysis and simulation models.
 It is also helping to optimize the supply chain and inventory management, driving significant improvements in operational efficiency and customer service.